otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/04-node-js-rest-api-2.md

 ### Code review

 You must submit all program files via **GitHub Classroom**.
 Here is the URL to the repository you will use for your code review – <https://classroom.github.com/a/hWjmBeNq>.
-Checkout from the **main** branch to the **04-in-class-activity** branch by running the command - **git checkout 04-in-class-activity**.
+Checkout from the `master` or `main` branch to the **04-in-class-activity** branch by running the command - **git checkout 04-in-class-activity**.
 This branch will be your development branch for this activity.
 Once you have completed this activity, create a pull request and assign the **GitHub** user **grayson-orr** to a reviewer. **Do not** merge your pull request.

 ### Getting started